songruwa/final_project_EDFS/README.md

 - Params
   - file_path - the full directory for the file to be removed
   - db - the database used for EDFS, should be one of the "mongo", "mysql", "firebase"
+- Return:
+  - res - "success" or "failed"